tencentyun/qcloud-documents/product/视频服务/互动直播/开通与购买指导/如何开通_en.md

 ![](//qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/jianjie-3.png)

 Enter required information correctly in this page, so that we can provide better service based on your business status.
-Complete the video service application process by clicking "Submit for Application" at the bottom, and go to the next step: create App.
+Complete the video service application process by clicking **Submit for Application** at the bottom, and go to the next step: create App.

-> We will handle the application within 5 working days, and notify you upon approval of your application via email, SMS message.
+> We will handle the application within five business days, and notify you upon approval of your application via email and SMS message.

 ## 3. Create App